|The Olympia Mountaineers|

 * Family registration is not available on-line.
-Please register in person at the Winter Open House on December 11 or on the first night of class.
+Please register in person on the first night of class.

 Equivalency: The Wilderness Skills Committee recognizes that there are other qualified backcountry travel, hiking and backpacking instructional programs and alternatives to The Mountaineers’ formal course.
 Individuals who have taken other qualified courses and/or have accumulated outdoor travel skills may wish to advance to other mountaineering activities participate in the club’s Alpine Scrambles and Basic Climbing training programs.
 To audit this course, follow the instructions given in the Wilderness Skills Course Equivalency form.

 Mountaineering in the backcountry